ywatanabe1989/genai/templates/Program.md

 - Code may include my Python package, mngs.
 Keep its syntax unchanged.

 - In python, please do not forget to write variable types explicitly for functions and classes.
+  - Howver, please keep flexibility, like in case of array-like situations.
+You might want to use assert with messages.

+- Please implement error handling thoroughly.

+- Please rename variables if you think revision makes it better.

+- Do not care about the length of your output.
+You cannot output all of them, I will just ask you "continue" in the next interaction.

 - Do not change headers (such as time stamp, file name, authors) and footers of the code (like #EOF).